rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Is it even possible?

 R is a great language for doing statistics and data science, but it is not designed to develop games.
 So obviously writing games in R is more a fun project.
-During the corona-lockdown I had a lot of time and started getting interested into this topic.
+During the corona-lockdown I had a lot of time and started getting interested in this topic.
 I found out, that there are some games written in R that are running in the R console:

 * [The Secret of Landusia](https://lucidmanager.org/data-science/text-adventure/) - A Text Adventure in the R Language
 * [Tenliner Cave Adventure](https://lucidmanager.org/data-science/tenliner-cave-adventure/) - Miniature Text Adventure Ported From the ZX81
-* [tic tac toe](https://cran.r-project.org/package=tictactoe) - tic-tac-toe game to play on console, either with human or AI players
+* [{tictactoe}](https://cran.r-project.org/package=tictactoe) - tic-tac-toe game to play on console, either with human or AI players
 * [Hangman](https://sites.google.com/site/marekhlavac/computer-games-written-in-r) - Classic Hangman Game

 Other games uses the plot-window like [{fun}](https://cran.r-project.org/package=fun), [{Snake}](https://cran.r-project.org/web/packages/Snake/index.html).
-I even found an R game that runs in shiny like [Hangman](https://smirnovayu.shinyapps.io/hangman_en/) and [pong](https://chasemc.shinyapps.io/PONG/).
+I even found an R games that runs in shiny like [Hangman](https://smirnovayu.shinyapps.io/hangman_en/) and [pong](https://chasemc.shinyapps.io/PONG/).

-[Here](https://lucidmanager.org/tags/r-games/) I found a nice collection of Games written in R.
+[Here](https://lucidmanager.org/tags/r-games/) I found a nice overview of games written in R.

 So, yes it is possible!

 ## Text Input / Output

-Base R provide functions for reading a line and writing text to the console.
+Base R provides functions for reading a line and writing text to the console.

 ```R
 name <- readline("your name = ")